-Seac Sub state "maximum resistance and functionality are the key features of this model."
+Seac Sub states "maximum resistance and functionality are the key features of this model."

 Let us see if this male jacket lives up to Seac's claim.

-The 'Smart' BCD weights in at 3.3kg and is fitted with Seac Sub's new safety release weight pocket system.
+The 'Smart' BCD weighs in at 3.3kg and is fitted with Seac Sub's new safety release weight pocket system.

 This BCD looks as though it would make for a good travel BCD, or a 'my first BCD'.
 It seems practical and effective - two zipped pockets, six 25mm stainless steel D rings, and the ability to completely remove the chest strap, or move it to a secondary position.

 * Outer bladder material - PU coated Cordura 1000

 * Inner bladder material - PU coated cordura 500

 * Low-pressure inflator that dumps via a button or pulling on the hose